-Prior to 1911 the Coke Ovens were located in the grounds of Cwmtillery Colliery.
+Prior to 1911 the Cwmtillery Coke Ovens were located in the grounds of Cwmtillery Colliery.

-Link to the original Coke Ovens at Cwmtillery Colliery
+Following is a Link to – The original Coke Ovens at Cwmtillery Colliery

-In June 1912 the By-Product Works became the flash-point in a riot which took place over an argument between Management and the Union.
+In June 1912 the Cwmtillery By-Product Works became the flash-point in a riot which took place over an argument between management and the union.

-The Messrs J. Lancaster Company were using the washery to wash coal from other collieries in the Lancaster unit, such as Beynons and Roseheyworth etc.
+The Messrs J. Lancaster Company were using the washery to wash coal from other collieries within the Lancaster unit, such as Beynons and Rose Heyworth etc.

-In the early 1920s the the Coke Ovens and Works shut down and re-opened in March 1923.
+In the early 1920’s the the Penybont Coke Ovens and Works shut down and re-opened in March 1923.

-In the 1870s the owner of the Abertillery Tin Works Major Phillip Samuel Phillips also owned the Coedcae Tilllery Coal Levels (where upper Arael View is now) and built the Coking Ovens on site to supply the Abertillery Tin Works (the Coking Ovens were close to where the Roseheyworth Millenium School is today) They were situated down over the banking and close to the Railway Lines, now the A467.
+In the 1870’s the owner of the Abertillery Tin Works, Major Phillip Samuel Phillips also owned the Coedcae Tilllery Coal Levels (where upper Arael View is now) and built coking ovens on site to supply the Abertillery Tin Works (the coking ovens were close to where the Rose Heyworth Millenium School is today).
+They were situated down over the banking and close to the railway lines, now the A467.